A security group is a logical container that

 Define the match criteria.

-quotes with the prefix _nsx_ followed by the exact name of the Address Group.
+the prefix _nsx_ followed by the exact name of the Address Group.

 Repeat this process for each security group you require.

 Verify that the corresponding security groups are created

 Verify that your dynamic address groups appear as

 security groups on the Security Groups list.
 Each security group

 is prefixed with your service definition followed by an underscore